rida-elbahtouri/HTML-CSS-capstone-project/README.md

-## Using Bootstrap
+## HTML & CSS Capstone Project

-Project: Using Bootstrap
+Project: HTML & CSS Capstone Project

 ## Description

-this is a clone of the Newsweek website built base on Bootstrap
+this is the HTML/CSS Capstone project, and it is a Car renting web site that later it will have a backend service that will make it possible to search for cars and find the closes cars to you.

 ##Screenshot of the website